0foo/study_notes/rhcsa/topics/package_management/dnf.md

     * installs dependencies from remote repos

 * `sudo dnf localinstall <rpm file name>`
-    * installs a package from an rpm filex
+    * installs a package from an rpm file
     * installs dependencies if they are present in the local directory or prompts for manual installation if dependencies are missing.